awslabs/gluonts/docs/tutorials/forecasting/extended_tutorial.md

 - `create_transformation`, defining all the data pre-processing transformations (like adding features)
 - `create_training_data_loader`, constructing the data loader that gives batches to be used in training, out of a given dataset
 - `create_training_network`, returning the training network configured with any necessary hyperparameters
-- `create_predictor`, creting the prediction network, and returning a `Predictor` object
+- `create_predictor`, creating the prediction network, and returning a `Predictor` object

 If a validation dataset is to be accepted, for some validation metric to be computed, then also the following should be defined: